DSIN-INSA-Strasbourg/Hermes-doc/content/3. Configuration/31. hermes/_index.md

 - On `hermes-server`, it will look up for *Message bus producer plugin* in `plugins/messagebus_producers/` directory.
 - On `hermes-client`, it will look up for *Message bus consumer plugin* in `plugins/messagebus_consumers/` directory.

- It must contains a subsection named with the plugin's name containing a facultative `settings` subsection with the plugin's settings to fill according to the plugin's documentation. <!-- TODO : add a link to plugins documentation -->
+ It must contains a subsection named with the plugin's name containing a facultative `settings` subsection with the plugin's settings to fill according to the [messagebus producers](../plugins/messagebus_producers) or [messagebus consumers](../plugins/messagebus_consumers) plugin's documentation.

 Example with the `sqlite` producer plugin :